Medical neutrality: Sri Lanka (2009)

 Sri Lanka's lengthy civil war was marked by extensive human rights abuses.
 In 2009, the Sri Lankan air force violated the principle of medical neutrality when it destroyed the Ponnampalam Memorial Hospital in Puthukkudiyiruppu.

+Georgia (2008)

+During the 2008 Russo-Georgian War, on 13 August 2008, a rocket fired from a Russian military helicopter hit a group of Georgian medical staff members in a hospital yard in Gori, killing an emergency room surgeon.
+The Human Rights Watch concluded that the attack on the hospital, which was "clearly marked with a red cross", was a "serious violation of international humanitarian law".

 Chechnya (1996)

 During the Battle of Grozny in 1996 during the First Chechen War, several hospitals were attacked.
 Municipal Hospital No. 9 was invaded by Russian soldiers and approximately 500 civilians were taken hostage.
 The ICRC Hospital of Novye Atagi, which was created to symbolize medical neutrality in the war-torn area, was attacked and six members of the ICRC staff were killed.

 Thailand (1992)

 A year after a bloodless military coup in Bangkok in February 1991, the new government responded to the pro-democracy movement opening fire on a May opposition rally, resulting in 52 deaths, hundreds of injured, and many disappearances.
 Physicians for Human Rights reported that health professionals were prevented from reaching the wounded and the police shot at ambulances.